mozilla-lockwise/lockwise-android/docs/architecture/flux.md

 ### View/Presenter

-All views are bound to a presenter[[1](#note-1)].
+All views are bound to a presenter.
 In this separation, the presenter is responsible for all business logic, and the view is abstracted to a simple interface.
 The view is responsible for UI-specific configuration and passing user input to its presenter for handling.
 This allows any complex view-related configuration to be abstracted when dealing with business logic changes, and vice versa.

+In the current implementation of LockFlux on Android, all `View`s are composed of Fragments, not Activities.
+Situations requiring an `Activity` to be added to the application will be reviewed on a case-to-case basis.

 ### Action